 Don’t Be Greedy

-“If it’s too good to be true, then it generally is,” says Tim Pavy, product and sales manager at The Watch Gallery.
+“If it’s too good to be true, then it generally is,” says Tim Pavy, a retail specialist who’s worked with The Watch Gallery.
 “If you’re saving more than 25 per cent of the current market value of a similar model, it’s unlikely to be the genuine article.”

 A picture tells a thousand words, and most of them are lies.
-“Lack of detail in the photograph can be an indicator the seller has something to hide,” says Pavy.
+If you’re buying through an online auction or second hand site, a “lack of detail in the photograph can be an indicator the seller has something to hide,” according to Pavy.

 Weight It Out

-Away from the near-legit superfakes, counterfeiters use cheap materials to save costs, so forgeries tend to feel lighter than the real deal.
+Away from the near-legit super fakes, counterfeiters use cheap materials to save costs, so forgeries tend to feel lighter than the real deal.
 They’re rougher, too.
-“One of the hardest parts of making a genuine watch is the hand finishing, a process that cannot be replicated by machine,” says Watchfinder founder Lloyd Amsdon.
+“One of the hardest parts of making a genuine watch is the hand finishing, a process that cannot be replicated by machine,” says Watchfinder co-founder Lloyd Amsdon.

-Take a loupe to the dial and look for any mispositioned letters or missing details.
+Speaking of a loupe, take one to the dial and look for any mispositioned letters or missing details.
 Luxury watches are sold on perfection; if your Audemars Piguet’s logo is out of alignment, it’s a fake, not a mistake.